A Guide to Fine-Tuning FunctionGemma

 If FunctionGemma already supports tool calling, why is fine‑tuning necessary?

 The answer lies in context and policy.
 A generic model doesn’t know your business rules.
-Common reasons to fine‑tune include:
+Common use cases for fine‑tuning include:

-Train the model to master niche tasks or proprietary formats that aren’t present in public data—for example, handling domain‑specific mobile actions (controlling device features) or parsing internal APIs to generate complex regulatory reports.
+• Ultra‑specialization – Train a model to master niche tasks or proprietary formats not found in public data, such as handling domain‑specific mobile actions (e.g., controlling device features) or parsing internal APIs to construct highly complex regulatory reports.

 Let’s look at a practical example from the technical guide on fine‑tuning FunctionGemma using the Hugging Face TRL library.